Acharya Shivpujan Sahay

 Acharya Shivpujan Sahay (9 August 1893 – 21 January 1963) was a noted Hindi and Bhojpuri novelist, editor and prose writer.
-He contributed in pioneering modern trends in, as well as in fiction.
-His texts "Mata ka Anchal" also printed in CBSE Book.
-In the text Mata ka Anchal, he has shown a wonderful bond with mother.
-He also conferred him with Padma Bhushan award by the Government of India.
+He contributed in pioneering modern trends.
+His auto-biographical story "Mata ka Aanchal" ("Mother's Embrace") also featured in the NCERT Hindi textbook, Kritika, for the tenth grade.
+He was also conferred with the Padma Bhushan award by the Government of India.